Fhraze/arbiter-timing-beep/README.md

 # Arbiter Timing Beep

+### NOTE 2: I'm archiving this old project, I could make a better version of it now that I know Rust but I don't even play this game anymore so whatever

-### NOTE: I noticed that python runs on a very different speed on some systems, so this script might not work with you
+#### NOTE: I noticed that python runs on a very different speed on some systems, so this script might not work with you

 This is a really simple python script made to help to get the timing of the Arbiter Perk right on Decaying Winter - Roblox.
 All it does is beep three times before a fourth beep that is played almost exactly at the perk timing so it's easier to get it right.